GabrielSlima/blog/articles/software-development-life-cycle.md

         Once the hihg level (software's architecture)
         and low level (algorithms and components) designs are accomplished on the design phase, the solution is translated to code.
-In other words, the object-oriented program designed is created.
+In other words, the software that were planed on the desing phase is brought to life and the result is an object-oriented program.
     </p>
     <h4>Testing and Deploy</h4>
     <p>
         This phase is preety much the same as other models.
-        Once the solutions are implemented they need to be tested and once checked that the requirements were satisfied and that the implementation has no flaws (at least at first), the software is deployed so that it can be used.
+        Once the solutions are implemented they need to be tested and once checked that the requirements were satisfied and that the implementation is working fine, the software is deployed
+        so that it can be used.
     </p>
     <h3>Final Thoughts</h3>
     <p>
         The software development life-cycle, I mean,
-        the process every software or piece of software gos throught till it's deployed is actually very simple.
+        the process every software or piece of software goes through till it's deployed is actually very simple.
-        We have a phase for each concern.
+        We have a phase for each concern and eanch concern is threated accordingly with the tools and methods for identifying, documenting and creating solutons.
     </p>
     <p>
         Of course that each phase may or may not have more details